METHODS-Group/ProximalGalerkin/README.md

 <a name="harmonic"></a>

-## Example 7: Eigenvalue Constraints
+# Example 7/Figure 8: Eigenvalue Constraints

-Deploy the `Firedrake` Docker container to reproduce the results in Figure 8.
+Deploy the `Firedrake` Docker container to reproduce the results in this example.
 Then run the following command within `examples/[TODO]`:

 ```bash